AlonBS/Ray_Tracer/README.md

 - Full support for reflections and refractions, including mix of the 2 using Fresnel equations.
 - Normals interpolation (by default) for smoother appearance of less detailed models.
 - Glossy reflections and refractions
-- Environments mapping and skyboxs (Cubical mapping)
+- Environments mapping and skyboxs (Cubical mapping).
+Supports both reflective and refractive mappings